MindfulMuse/Meeting-summarizer/README.md

 Voice Recognition and Summarization

-This project transcribes speech from an audio file and summarizes the extracted text using machine learning models.
+This project transcribes audio files using Vosk and Google Speech Recognition, then summarizes the extracted text using Hugging Face Transformers.

 Features

-Converts MP3 audio to text using the Vosk speech recognition model
+Converts MP3 audio to WAV format using ffmpeg

-Alternative transcription using Google's SpeechRecognition API

-Summarizes transcribed text using the transformers library
+Uses Vosk for offline speech-to-text transcription Uses Google Speech Recognition for an alternative transcription method Summarizes large transcriptions using a Transformer-based model

 Usage
+1. Transcribe audio with Vosk.
+2. 2.
+Convert MP3 to WAV

-1. Convert MP3 audio to WAV format (if needed): ffmpeg -i marketplace.mp3 marketplace.wav
+If using Google Speech Recognition, convert the file to WAV format first: ffmpeg -i marketplace.mp3 marketplace.wav.
-2. Run the script to transcribe and summarize the audio file:
+3. Transcribe with Google Speech Recognition.
+4. Summarize Transcription

 Dependencies